-We had been learning from our courses with Access Consciousness™ how to ask questions.
+We had been learning from our courses the importance of asking questions.
 Even to ask our bodies what foods would our bodies like to eat.

 As you already know, I wanted to eat “cheap” and Sabine’s body was saying, “Let’s eat at Waldo’s” in the downtown of our city.
 I knew Waldo’s to be a more expensive choice, but she was determined to eat well, so this time her choice “won” and I resigned myself to order a salad, even though my tummy was grumbling already.

 Did I ask my body what it wanted to have for dinner?

 Well, actually, I did.
 In contrast with my mind, I think my body was saying it wanted the yummy salmon dinner with roasted vegetables.
 But that was $29.00!
 Conversely, the salad was only $7.00.
 Admittedly, not listening to my body, but to my pocketbook and to my conclusions about money, I ordered the salad and Sabine ordered a butternut squash pasta dish.

 After we had ordered, I noticed a colleague of ours sitting at the next table over with his date.
 They were laughing, enjoying a nice wine in crystal goblets and then, the inevitable unfolded.
 Presently, I, salivating, watched the server carry 2 delicious salmon dinners over to their table.
 Whispering to Sabine that my body wanted that, she whispered back and told me to order it if that’s what I wanted.

 I shrunk instead mumbling that the salad would be perfect.